- Home

 Contact a licensed plumber to inspect your pipes.
 Check the lead content in brass faucets, valves, and fittings.
 The manufacturer should be able to provide information about the percentage of lead in your plumbing and fixtures.
 Almost all faucets, valves, and fittings have brass components.
 Until 2014, brass faucets and fittings sold in the United States and labeled "lead-free" could contain up to eight percent lead.
 Effective January 2014, the Reduction of Lead in Drinking Water Act specifies that these materials may not contain more than 0.25% lead.

-To see the City of Aurora's 2023 Water Service Line Material Inventory, please click on the following link.
-For any questions regarding this information, please contact the City of Aurora at 630-256-3710 or email [email protected].
+To see the City of Aurora's 2024 Water Service Line Material Inventory, please click here(PDF, 8MB).
+For any questions regarding this information, please contact the City of Aurora at 630-256-3200 or email waterlines@aurora.il.us.

 Lead Service Replacement Project – Contract 1